 Environmental sounds should be inserted into the files, just as if you were in the room with the consumer.
 All other protocols for CART remain intact for remote CART.
 Again, if there are some things that cannot be heard, then the CART captioner needs to let the consumer know that.
 One way is to put in a parenthetical such as “inaudible” or “off microphone.”

 The most important thing about remote CART is that, although it is a solid technology that provides the consumers great independence, there are some situations where it is impossible to use the technology and an alternative needs to be provided.

-A. Start your journey by checking out all the Internet links provided on the left-hand menu and below – and welcome to this wonderful part of our reporting world!
+Start your journey by checking out all the pages in this section and the links below – and welcome to this wonderful part of our reporting world!